Child Development Course (QQI Level 5)

 The collection will include five child observations.
 Each observation will address one of the five areas of development: physical; social; emotional; language; cognitive.
 Each of the following age ranges will be represented in at least one observation:

 Candidates will be required to present written documentation in support of each observation.
-The written documentation will consist of the following sections:

-The internal assessor will devise a brief that requires the candidate to produce an integrated study of one child.
+The internal assessor has devised a brief that requires the candidate to produce an integrated study of one child.
 The candidate will present a snapshot of the physical, social, emotional, language and cognitive aspects of the child’s development at a particular point in time.
 Each candidate will submit a proposal of the study to the internal assessor/supervisor outlining background reading, links to theory and the proposed means of gathering information about the child.

 A number of observations of the child will be submitted as part of the study.
 The observations will incorporate aspects of physical, social, emotional, language and cognitive development for the child.
 They will be accompanied by background details and a brief evaluation for each observation.